openssl/openssl/README.md

 ### Step 2: Build liboqs

 Next, you must download and build liboqs using the master branch of liboqs (the nist branch is not currently supported on Windows).
 The following instructions will download and build that branch of liboqs, then copy the required files it into a subdirectory inside the OpenSSL folder.
-You may need to install dependencies before building liboqs; see the [liboqs README.md](https://github.com/open-quantum-safe/liboqs/blob/master/README.md).
+You may need to install dependencies before building liboqs; see the [liboqs master branch README.md](https://github.com/open-quantum-safe/liboqs/blob/master/README.md).

     git clone --branch master https://github.com/open-quantum-safe/liboqs.git
     cd liboqs